Living outside changes you. When environmental illness left me too sick to stay in my high-rise, I turned to nature to heal

 Photo by RMB Images/Getty

 Jill Neimark is an award-winning science journalist and author, and a contributing editor and feature writer at Discover Magazine.
+She lives in the US state of Georgia.

 In 1996, I stepped into a New York writer’s dream: a rent-stabilised two-bedroom in a pre-war doorman building overlooking the Hudson River.
 Built in 1931, the great behemoth of a building contained nearly 300 apartments and a respectable smattering of famous musicians and artists.
 To the north, a curving boulevard dotted with gorgeous 19th-century row houses.
 To the west, a ribbon of green that ran many miles along the river.
 And the Upper West Side itself was foodie heaven.
 I thought, as any New Yorker dumbstruck by her luck would have: ‘I will live here forever.
 Yup, they will have to carry me out feet first on a stretcher before I ever leave.’